DrylandEcology/rSFSW2/README.md

           [Clean code](https://github.com/DrylandEcology/rSFSW2/milestone/2)

-    __Notes__: The four above steps can also be executed with different commands and there are more combinations that could be tested.
+    __Notes__: The above steps can also be executed with different commands and there are more combinations that could be tested.
 For instance, you could use `R CMD` instead of `devtools::check`, e.g., see [Writing R Extensions](https://cran.r-project.org/doc/manuals/R-exts.html).